MarimerLLC/csla/docs/Upgrading to CSLA 9.md

 ## Nullable Reference Types

 CSLA 9 supports the use of nullable reference types in your code.
-This means that you can use the `#nullable enable` directive in your code and CSLA will work correctly.
+This means that you can use the `#nullable enable` directive in your code and the compiler will now tell you where CSLA does not expect any `null` values.

 ### API Changes

 Supporting nullable types means that some APIs have changed to support nullable types.

 * The `User` and `Principal` properties of `ApplicationContext` no longer return null
+* `Csla.Configuration.ConfigurationManager.AppSettings` and `.ConnectionStrings` are no longer settable